solderneer/solderneer/site/src/content/notes/play-fully-1.md

 And that is really the theme for this summer and this experiment.
 In [[104-days-of-summer-vacation]], the test is for me to resist the urge of perfectionism, and learn to be content with a playful _good-enough_.
 As I'm writing this approaching midnight, there's a nagging voice in my head asking me to write more, and develop these ideas further.

 But **Enough**.
 My dear reader, this is a proposal, for you too to snatch a break today from the perfectionism hamster wheel.
-It's okay. it's late. it's time to rest.
+It's okay, it's late, it's time to rest.
 Good night.

-~ shan
+~ Shan